-I used a mix of approx 50/50 sand (from our sandbox) and potting soil, and stirred in just enough water to make it moldable.
+I used a mix of approx 50/50 sandbox sand and potting soil, and stirred in just enough water to make it moldable.

-The hooligans spent the better part of the morning scooping, pouring, mixing and garnishing their concoctions.
+The hooligans spent the better part of the morning scooping, pouring, mixing and making beautifully garnished mud pies and cakes.

 I was impressed with how deliberately the preschoolers worked, carefully arranging and decorating their plates.

-We snipped some herbs and flowers from the garden and they added those to their creations.
+They snipped herbs and flowers from the garden and they added those to their creations.